parthk279/parthk279/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/parthk279?tab=repositories](https://github.com/parthk279?tab=repositories)
 - 📄 Know about my experiences [https://drive.google.com/file/d/18wunaq__0JzPQOqfdmLIcgWtb6GTu2B9/view?usp=sharing](https://drive.google.com/file/d/18wunaq__0JzPQOqfdmLIcgWtb6GTu2B9/view?usp=sharing)

+#### A little bit about myself
+- I am a 21-year-old graduate student pursuing a masters in Financial Mathermatics at NC State University.
+I wish to puruse a career as a Quantitative Trader at a propietary trading firm.
+I internned as a quantitative analysis intern at a trading firm.
+Looking for opportunities to learn and build new trading strategies.
+I am available for contact at the links below.

+**1.** I am currently working on a Pairs Trading strategy for USA equities that looks for cointegration between two stocks and uses statsitical arbitrage to have buy/sell signals.
+To know more about pairs trading please go [HERE](https://en.wikipedia.org/wiki/Pairs_trade)

+**2.** I am currently learning **C++ for Quantitative Finance and Probability**

+**3.** All of my projects can be found here at [My repositories](https://github.com/suryasashankgundepudi?tab=repositories)

+**4.** Ask me anything about Python, R, Statistical Data Analysis, Technical Analysis, Portfolio Management and Probability theory.

+#### Some of my projects are listed below

+1. **Visualising Technical Analysis Indicators using Dash** : With this web application I aim to provide a free open source method for new learners or technical analysts to visualize and understand various technical indicators.
+Learners and traders can use this application to select various technical indicators and then visualize and interact with them.
+This can help new financial engineers get a better understanding of how various parameters of a technical indicator will affect the way we execute trades.
+It uses the technical analysis library available for python and Plotly's interactive visualization tools to provide the user with a dynamically changing and interactive tool. **Source Code can be found** [here](https://github.com/suryasashankgundepudi/technical-analysis-visualization-using-python-v1)

+2. **Pairs Trading** : Implementing Pairs Trading **Source code can be found** [here](https://github.com/suryasashankgundepudi/Pairs_Trading)

+2. **Flight Delay Prediction:** During my time at the Solarillion Foundation as a Research Assistant I developed a two stage machine learning model after data wrangling that predicts the time, in minutes, by which a flight will arrive late or not. **Source code can be found** [here](https://github.com/suryasashankgundepudi/Flight_Delay_Prediction)

+3. **Credit Risk analysis and Predictive Modelling** : To expand my programming skills I implemented various R functions to bring about a report on the german credit data, which contains information about people who have taken loans and have either defaulted or paid them duely. **Source code can be found** [here](https://github.com/suryasashankgundepudi/credit-risk-analysis-and-predictive-modelling)

+5. **Portfolio Optimization using R** : This is second web application I had deployed using RStudio and shiny.
+It uses Perfomance Analytics and Portfolio Optimzation to reduce a user's risk and gives them the optimal percentage weight of each stock in their portfolio.
+This is a reactive application and can be used on any device. **Source code and applicaiton can be found** [here](https://github.com/suryasashankgundepudi/investment-management-and-portfolio-optimization)

+6. **My first Web application using Shiny :** This is my first project and first shiny web application.
+I wanted to explore the Shiny package in R, which led me to make an interactive visualization of the movement of the Collatz Conjecture. **Source code and application can be found** [here](https://github.com/suryasashankgundepudi/my-first-shiny-app)

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/parth-katlana-945044a6" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="parth katlana" height="30" width="40" /></a>